szilvia-csernus/community-transport/TESTING.md

 * Validation testing flagged that my 'flash' messages were in a `section` without a header.
 These flash messages didn't need a header so I changed `section` to `div`.
 * Error Pages missed the link to Home page from the Logo. - Rectified.
 * A `rem` unit was missing from the `my-small-icon`'s margin. - Rectified.
-* A number of semicolons were missing from my javascript files.
+* A number of semicolons were missing from my javascript files. - Rectified.
 * Lots of extra whitespace as well as long rows were present in my python files. - Rectified.

 <br><br>